Skip to main content

 How to Prepare for a Trauma-Sensitive Classroom

-Because teachers interact with children so many hours every day, they have opportunities to show empathy in ways that many other school and community leaders do not.
+Teachers interact with children for several hours every day, so they have opportunities to show empathy in ways that many other school and community leaders do not.
 However, they can only do so much without up-to-date methodology and training in best practices.
-By earning a Master of Science in Educational Leadership online from St. Thomas University, you take that first big step to understanding the many challenges students face and how you can best support their growth.

 Related Articles